 - The only way to achieve what you want is with deliberate and sustained action.

-What progress can I make with that time?
+What progress can I make on my goals within that time?

 Fill in this statement: I won’t __________ overnight.
 Say it out loud and just sit with that for a moment.
 Come to terms with it.

-Now, let’s build goals that account for that truth so you can start 2021 right.
+Now, let’s build goals that account for that truth so you can start 2023 right.
+And, as we do, remember not to take yourself too seriously.

 START WITH PRINCIPLES